 In addition to their 2018 product updates, Capri has a list of impressive news items including an expanded building, the addition of in-house scales, a new options package, a remarkable build-your-own website system, and more.
 If you’ve ever wanted to know what a growing truck camper company looks like when they’re firing on all cylinders, this is it.

-For the inside skinny on Capri’s 2018 updates and news, we talked to Pete and Tyson D’Acosta, President and Vice President of Capri Campers.
+For the inside skinny on the Capri Camper 2018 updates and news, we talked to Pete and Tyson D’Acosta, President and Vice President of Capri.
 Hang on.

 Above: A Capri Retreat in white and chrome